ayonli/jsext/augment/README.md

 types/namespaces, but they should only be used for application development, don't use them when developing libraries.

-_NOTE: this feature is only available by the NPM package, they don't work by_ _the JSR package._
+_NOTE: This feature is only available by the NPM package, they don't work by_ _the JSR package._

 ```js